pkscout/exautomation/README.md

 * **Required Settings**
 `'user': '<string>'` (account used to login)
 `'auth': '<string>'` (password for login)
+`'dateformat': '%Y-%m-%dT00:00:00-<UTCOFFSET>'`

 * **Notes**
 This connection module uses the College Board API to retrieve files.
 The remaining connection information is in `config.py`.
 You can technically override those configs by adding the items from `config.py` to `settings.py`, but if any of those change the module will likely have to be updated anyway, as it means something major changed.
+SAT has a very special required date format.
+UTCOFFSET is your hours from Greenwich Mean Time.
+For instance this would be -0500 for the eastern time zone of the US.

 #### Carnegie/Darlet Prospect Retreiver (carnegie)
 * **Required Settings**